-We believe that continuing to build our sales and marketing infrastructure will help drive prescription volume and product sales.
+We intend to continue building our sales and marketing infrastructure in order to drive prescription volume and product sales.
 We currently utilize two distinct sales teams:

 - Ø We promote Acetadote, and plan to promote Amelior, through our dedicated hospital sales team consisting of 22 representatives and district managers.
-This team currently covers approximately 1,680, or 30%, of all U.S. hospitals.
-We expect to significantly increase this sales force in order to fully capitalize on the market potential of Acetadote and Amelior. - Ø We promote Kristalose through a dedicated contract field sales force which we recently expanded to 42 sales representatives and district managers.
-These representatives are now covering approximately 7,600 gastroenterologists and other high prescribers of laxatives who are responsible for approximately 80% of Kristalose prescriptions nationally.
-By investing in our marketing program and significantly expanding this sales force, we believe that we will be able to increase market share for Kristalose.
+This team currently covers approximately 1,650, or 25%, of all U.S. hospitals.
+We expect to significantly increase this sales force in order to fully capitalize on the market potential of Acetadote and Amelior. - Ø We promote Kristalose through a dedicated contract field sales force of 28 sales representatives and district managers to approximately 6,400 gastroenterologists and other high prescribers of laxatives.
+These physicians are responsible for approximately 33% of Kristalose prescriptions nationally.
+We believe that we can increase the market for Kristalose by investing in our marketing program and significantly expanding this sales force.